tarof429/stuckathome/vue/Part4_Components.md

 ## Components

-Components allow us to split the UI into independent and reusable pieces, and think about each piece in isolation.
+Components allow us to split the UI into independent and reusable pieces.
+It allows us to thich about each piece in isolation.
 It's common for an app to be organized into a tree of nested components.

 To create a component, we write: